7 people found this helpful

-Any conversations relating to sustainability and environmental awareness typically involve references to biodegradable and non-biodegradable materials.
+Any conversation relating to sustainability and environmental awareness typically involve references to biodegradable and non-biodegradable materials.
 But do we truly understand what is biodegradable?
 What does biodegradable mean?
-Let us de-mystify this buzzword and explain what biodegradable materials are (and what aren’t), and how choosing the right biodegradable products could help you reduce your waste long-term.
+Let us de-mystify this buzzword and explain what are biodegradable materials (and what aren’t), and how choosing the right biodegradable products could help you reduce your waste long-term.

 What does biodegradable mean?

 Let’s start with a definition.
 If something is biodegradable, it means it can decay naturally, in a non-harmful way.
 Put simply, it’s organic matter that can be decomposed of by bacteria or other living organisms.

 Biodegradable is easily confused with ‘compostable’, as they both mean that a material is technically able to degrade.
 However, compostable means that (given the right conditions), the material can break down completely into non-toxic components that will not harm the environment.

 There are obvious environmental benefits to biodegradable and compostable materials that break down quickly in environments such industrial composting and well-managed home composting.
 Landfill is the least favourable option, but if the gas from degraded materials is captured, then the negative impact is reduced.

 There are certain elements – such as oxygen, temperature, bacteria, and humidity – that encourage the composting process.
 So, if you can, dispose of compostable materials in an industrial compost or a well-managed closed home compost rather than sending to landfill where it is unlikely there will be the right conditions for degradation.

 Biodegradability is the most important factor for compostable materials, together with ensuring there are no unsafe chemicals left behind.

 Even with a clear definition, it can be tricky to figure out exactly what is biodegradable material, and what isn’t.
 Here are some typically biodegradable materials:

 - Plant products